 Students in certificate program can apply to master's degree and apply up to 12 credits

-The Web-Enabled E-Learning Knowledge Management graduate certificate provides essential knowledge and skills to interested information professionals.
-Knowledge management is a business process that formalizes the management and use of an enterprise’s intellectual assets.
-As the knowledge economy continues to take shape in the 21st century, the factors of production are shifting from physical financial capital to intellectual capital.
-In this environment, the success of organizations will depend on their ability to generate, adopt and diffuse knowledge.
+The Knowledge Management graduate certificate (formerly Web-Enabled E-Learning Knowledge Management graduate certificate) prepares professionals to guide organizations to improved performance through better use of organizational knowledge.
+In the knowledge economy, the success of organizations depends on their ability to generate, adopt and diffuse knowledge.
 Knowledge management promotes a collaborative and integrative approach to the creation, capture, organization, access and use of information assets, including the tacit and knowledge of people.

 Courses for the certificate can be found at the link below: